Thrivecore

 • Seated knee extension:

-3. Slowly straighten the leg till it becomes parallel to the floor.
+3. Gradually extend the leg until it is parallel to the floor.

-4. Hold for a few seconds and lower it back down gently.
+4. Hold for a few seconds and lower slowly back down.

 5. Do 10 reps of 2 sets.